Eruv: Eruv in Conservative and Reform Judaism

 Although Conservative Judaism's Committee on Jewish Law and Standards enacted an exception to the general rules of Sabbath observance to permit driving to attend a synagogue, it otherwise formally requires the same rules of Shabbat observance as Orthodox Judaism with respect to carrying a burden.
 Therefore, Conservative Judaism's rabbinate requires the use of an eruv for ordinary carrying outside this exception.
-Compliance with the formal requirements varies.
-In general, Conservative authorities and organizations have not attempted to build or develop rules for eruvin distinct from ones established by Orthodox authorities and organizations.
+Compliance with the formal requirements varies, and in fact there is no evidence that people who identify as Conservative ever refrain from carrying outside their homes on Sabbath.
+In general, Conservative authorities and organizations have not attempted to build or develop rules for eruvin distinct from ones established by Orthodox authorities and organizations, as their congregants, and Rabbis have not subscribed to these basic Laws of Sabbath.

 Reform, Reconstructionist, and other more liberal branches of Judaism do not call for observance of the underlying traditional rules against carrying, and hence the issue of an eruv is not relevant.

 Coping without an eruv

 Many of those living in areas without an eruv are accustomed to life without one and have adapted their Shabbat practices accordingly.
 However, those who live in a place that has an eruv and are visiting a place without one, or if the eruv is temporarily out of service (perhaps due to wind or snow damage), may have difficulty making adjustments.
 Equally, those with young children, certain medical complaints, and certain disabilities often feel trapped during Shabbat.

 Even without an eruv, there is no problem with wearing clothing outside, provided that it is normal clothing and being worn in its normal manner, as it is considered secondary to, and "part of" the person themselves.
 The same is true for most medical items that are attached to the body and can be considered secondary to it, such as a cast, a bandage, or eyeglasses.

-Rabbinic authorities historically have differed about the use of a cane, wheelchair, or other similar devices by the less-able-bodied.
-Some have allowed their use even without an eruv and others have not.
-In recent years, however, the majority of poskim have leaned toward allowing these devices, since, if they were prohibited, disabled individuals might attempt to leave their homes on Shabbat without the device(s) and therefore risk serious injury.